andrivet/ZX81-Debugger/docs/walkthrough.md

 ![ZX81](./images/welcome09.png)

 This opens the Run and Debug panel on the left.
-Then click on the **Run and Debug** buton.
+Then click on the **Run and Debug** button.

 ![ZX81](./images/welcome10.png)